Barack Obama "Hope" poster

 Fairey based the design on a photo taken by former Associated Press (AP) freelance photographer Mannie Garcia.
 He created the design in a day and printed it first as a street poster.
 It was then widely distributed—both as a digital image and other paraphernalia—during the 2008 election season, with approval from the Obama campaign.
-By July 2008, Sticker Robot had printed over 200,000 vinyl "Hope" stickers, 75% of which had been given away to support the cause.
+By July 2008, Sticker Robot had printed over 200,000 vinyl "Hope" stickers, 75% of which had been given away to support Obama's campaign.
 The image became one of the most widely recognized symbols of Obama's campaign, spawning many variations and imitations, including some commissioned by the Obama campaign.

 In January 2009, after Obama had won the election, Fairey's mixed-media stenciled portrait version of the image was acquired by the Smithsonian Institution for its National Portrait Gallery.
 Later that month, the photograph that Fairey based the poster on was identified and the AP began negotiations for compensation.
 Fairey sued for a declaratory judgment that his poster was a fair use of the photograph.
 The parties settled out of court in January 2011.
 In February 2012, Fairey pleaded guilty to destroying and fabricating evidence showing that he had used the photograph; in September, he was sentenced to two years of probation, 300 hours of community service, and a fine of $25,000.